 Like all plants, Ficus villosa has specific light requirements that are important to meet for optimal growth.
 Understanding these requirements is crucial for maintaining the health and vitality of your plant.

-Ficus villosa can thrive in a variety of light conditions, ranging from bright indirect light to moderate shade.
-It is adaptable and can tolerate some variations in light levels.
 However, it is important to keep in mind that too much direct sunlight can scorch the leaves, while too little light can lead to stunted growth.
 Finding the right balance is key.

 When placing your Ficus villosa in your terrarium or indoor garden, consider its natural habitat.
 In its native environment, it is typically found in the understory of forests, where it receives filtered light.
-Replicating these conditions by providing bright, indirect light or placing it near a north-facing window can help ensure its well-being.

 Soil Requirements for Ficus villosa